react-navigation/react-navigation.github.io/versioned_docs/version-8.x/bottom-tab-navigator.md

   }
   ```

+  Set `tinted` to `false` if the image has its own colors that you want to preserve.

   The image is tinted by default.
+Overriding is only supported on iOS for the `native` implementation, all platforms for the `custom` implementation.

 - [SF Symbols](https://developer.apple.com/sf-symbols/) name - Supported on iOS